 According to IPCC authors, achieving this goal will require deep reductions in carbon emissions and rapidly removing carbon from the atmosphere.
 To reduce emissions the authors recommend lowering energy demand and expanding clean energy technology, such as decarbonizing energy production and electrifying energy use.
 To capture carbon, the authors recommend expanding tree planting and agricultural practices that pull carbon from the atmosphere and store it in soil.

-- assist the new Office of Sustainability and Clean Energy in developing and implementing a Clean Energy Plan to help the state adapt to and mitigate climate change; and
+- assist the Office of Sustainability and Clean Energy to help the state adapt to and mitigate climate change; and

-- assist the new Governor's Task Force on Climate Change in developing recommendations for addressing climate change.
+- assist the new Task Force on Climate Change in developing recommendations for addressing climate change.

-As detailed in State Approaches to Climate Change Planning, states often take a comprehensive approach to addressing climate change.
-This includes making changes in a number of sectors, such as public health, energy, transportation, climate finance, natural and working lands, green jobs and much more.
+As detailed in State Approaches to Climate Change Planning, states often take a comprehensive approach to addressing climate change, making changes in a number of sectors, such as public health, energy, transportation, climate finance, natural and working lands, and green jobs.
 For examples, see Seven States’ Climate Action Planning.

 Many local governments in the state have been leading the charge to cleaner energy and sustainability.
 For instance, 148 communities have taken the 25 x 25 pledge, committing to generating 25 percent of their energy from local renewable sources by 2025.
 In addition, 11 mayors have joined Climate Mayors, committing their cities to meeting the Paris goals.
 Ten other cities have sustainability commissions.
 Find more information at Climate Leadership by Wisconsin Local Governments.